-The Science of Skincare
+The Science of Skin

-While each layer of the epidermis has a job to do, the uppermost layer (called the stratum corneum) protects all of the underlying tissue from damaging environmental effects.
+While each layer of the epidermis has a job to do, the uppermost layer, the stratum corneum, protects all the underlying tissue from damaging environmental effects.
 Comprised of dead skin cells that are constantly sloughed off, the stratum corneum helps to maintain skin pH with the assistance of a thin sebaceous secretion called the acid mantle.
-For a healthy individual, the acid mantle is balanced between 4 and 6.5 with the most ideal pH at 5.5.
+For a healthy individual, the acid mantle is balanced between 4.5 and 6.5 with the most ideal pH at 5.5.